tensorleap/tensorleap/examples/mnist/README.md

 - The loss on that sample is relatively higher than the other samples.
 From metadata, we get that the sample is closer to 6 class (6.83) than its GT - 5 (7.71).
 That is why the model predicted the sample to be 6.

+### Results Analysis

+By using TL Dashboard functionality, we can plot the training progress, visualize the metadata vs performance to find correlations and trends.

-### Average Euclidean Difference Metadata and Average Loss
+**Average Euclidean Difference Metadata and Average Loss**

+We plot the samples' average loss vs the samples' Euclidean difference metadata (per class).
+We expect that for samples that are further than their class average examplar, the loss will be higher.
+Consequently, the network will be less capable of generalizing on these deviated samples.

 <img alt="img_16.png" src="images/img_6.png"/>

-- When the euclidean difference of a sample from its class centroid, increases, the average loss increases.
+- We see the trend in line with our expectations, as the Euclidean difference increases, the average loss increases.

-- Euclidean difference from the class centroid is calculated as follows:
+- The Euclidean difference from the class examplar is calculated as follows:
-  - We extract the class centroid per class: we take all images in respect to their class and calculate an average per pixel.
-The output will be an image 28X28.
+  - We extract the class centroid per class: we take all images with respect to their class and calculate an average per pixel.
+The output will be a 28x28 image.
-  - Per sample, we calculate the euclidean difference from its class centroid.
+  - Per sample, we calculate the Euclidean difference from its class centroid.

-### Results
+**Loss and Accuracy Plots**

 We plot the model Loss Accuracy for training and validation sets during training iterations:

 ![img.png](images/img_5.png)

-We see a nice convergence of the model, achieving accuracy of ~0.98 on validation set.
+There is a nice convergence of the model, achieving accuracy of ~0.98 on validation set.